eaihara90/react-react-router/README.md

 ### Who Am I?
 Currently I'm a self-taught developer student.
 I'm focusing towards front end development.
-HTML, CSS, SASS and Javascript is my thing, as well as frameworks like Angular and React (mainly on React right now!).
+HTML, CSS, SASS and Javascript is my thing, as well as frameworks like Angular and React.
 Looking forward to learn React Native, MERN stack and whatever interests me!